2004 European Parliament election in Slovakia

 An election of Members of the European Parliament representing Slovakia for the 2004–2009 term of the European Parliament was held on 13 June 2004 as part of the wider 2004 European election.
+They were the first European Parliament elections in Slovakia, held shortly after the country's accession to the European Union in May 2004.
 The turnout was the lowest of any country in the European Union.
 Support was evenly distributed among five parties.